stvngrcia/holbertonschool-low_level_programming-2018/0x13-bit_manipulation/README.md

 + print_binary - Prints the binary representation of a number
 + get_bit - Returns a value at a given index
 + set_bit - Sets the value of a bit to 1 at a given index.
++ clear_bit - sets the value of a bit to 0 at a given index.